clEsperanto/clesperanto-doc/docs/clic/usage.rst

 How to use
 ==========

+.. container:: text-justify

    **Note on Direct Usage:** CLIc is primarily intended as a backend for higher-level libraries like pyclesperanto and clesperantoJ, which provide user-friendly APIs.
    Direct use of CLIc is recommended only when you need to implement new operations or integrate it into your own C++ project.

    If you're looking for a simpler, more accessible interface, consider using one of the higher-level bindings instead.
    This section provides a practical example for developers who do need to work with CLIc directly.

 Initialization
 ~~~~~~~~~~~~~~~